 Short Course Benefits:

 Describe a practical quantum key distribution system, estimate performance, and identify central limitations

 Propose methods to extend the reach of quantum secure communications

 Design photonic integrated circuits for quantum key distribution and quantum repeaters

 The course is designed for an audience interested in the key ideas and technology of photonic quantum communication and computation.
 It will probably be most valuable to participants who have some background in quantum information science or integrated optics and who want to better understand where the intersections of these fields and where the challenges and opportunities lie.
 The course should be useful for graduate students and industrial and academic researchers with an interest in applied photonic quantum technologies.

 Dirk Englund received his BS in Physics from Caltech in 2002.
-Following a Fulbright year at TU Eindhoven, he earned an MS in Electrical Engineering and a PhD in Applied Physics from Stanford University in 2008.
+Following a Fulbright year at TU Eindhoven, he earned an MS in electrical engineering and a PhD in Applied Physics in 2008, both from Stanford University.
 He was a postdoctoral fellow at Harvard University until 2010, when he started his group as Assistant Professor of Electrical Engineering and of Applied Physics at Columbia University.
 In 2013, he joined the faculty of MIT's Department of Electrical Engineering and Computer Science.
 Dirk's research focuses on quantum technologies based on semiconductor and optical systems.
-Recent recognitions include the 2011 Presidential Early Career Award for Scientists and Engineers, the 2011 Sloan Research Fellowship in Physics, the 2012 DARPA Young Faculty Award, the 2012 IBM Faculty Award, and an 2016 R&D100 Award, the OSA's 2017 Adolph Lomb Medal, the 2017 ACS Photonics Young Investigator Award, and a 2018 Bose Research Fellowship.
+Recent recognitions include the 2011 Presidential Early Career Award for Scientists and Engineers, the 2011 Sloan Research Fellowship in Physics, the 2012 DARPA Young Faculty Award, the 2012 IBM Faculty Award, an 2016 R&D100 Award, the OSA's 2017 Adolph Lomb Medal, the 2017 ACS Photonics Young Investigator Award, and a 2018 Bose Research Fellowship.